Craft the Perfect Mobile Experience: Show & Hide Shopify Sections with CSS

 This code uses a media query, which tells your website how to style content based on the screen size.
 In this case, the @media screen and (max-width: 751px) part targets screens with a maximum width of 750 pixels (typical mobile screen size).

-The display: none !important; rule essentially hides the section by making its display invisible on these screens.
+The display: none !important; rule hides the section by making its display invisible on these screens.
 The !important part ensures the rule overrides any other styles that might conflict with hiding the section.

 STEP 4: Save and View.